On this page

 Rather than avoiding nightmares, actively engage with them as healing opportunities:

 Active Imagination - In a relaxed waking state, re-enter the nightmare and consciously interact with dream figures.
-Ask the monster what it wants, why it’s there, what part of you it represents.
+Ask the monster what it wants, why it’s there, and what part of you it represents.
 This conscious dialogue often reveals surprising insights and transforms nightmare content.

 Gestalt Dialogue - Speak as different nightmare elements.
 Be the monster, the victim, the setting.
 Give voice to each aspect.
 This reveals the different parts of yourself in conflict or seeking expression.